BioJulia/Bio.jl/docs/src/man/var.md

 end
 ```

-## Identifying and counting mutations
+## Identifying and counting sequence sites

-You can count the numbers of different types of mutations in a pairwise manner
+You can identify and count the number of various types of site in a nucleotide
-for a set of nucleotide sequences.
+sequence, or pair/set of aligned nucleotide sequences.

-### Different types of mutation
+### Different types of site

-The types of mutations that can currently be counted are `DifferentMutation`,s
+The types of mutations that can currently be counted are summarized below:
-`TransitionMutation`s, and `TransversionMutation`s.

 ```@docs
-AnyMutation
-TransitionMutation
-TransversionMutation
+Indel
+Ambiguous
+Certain
+Match
+Mismatch
+Conserved
+Mutated
+Transition
+Transversion
 ```

 ### The `count_mutations` method